 She periodically leads summer on-site courses in art history abroad: her next trip will be in Summer 2014, studying the development of 19th century plein air landscape painting in Paris and Provence.

-Recently completed dissertation on the World War II work of photographer Lee Miller, who was the war correspondent photographer for Vogue magazine.
+Dissertation in progress on the World War II work of photographer Lee Miller, who was the war correspondent photographer for Vogue magazine.